xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ### Registered Checkout

-Registered customers who are logged into their accounts can complete checkout quickly, because much of the information is already in their accounts.
+Registered customers who are logged into their accounts can complete checkout quickly because much of the information is already in their accounts.
+Personal data, like shipping and billing address, are filled in based on the address book data saved for each user account.
+Shipping and payment method will also be predefined.
+The choice of the selected shipping and/or payment methods will depend on the data from the previous order of this customer.

 ### Anonymous Checkout